reactjs/react.dev/src/content/reference/react/createContext.md

 By default, the values they receive will be the <CodeStep step={3}>default values</CodeStep> you have specified when creating the contexts.
 However, by itself this isn't useful because the default values never change.

-Context is useful because you can **provide other, dynamic values from your components:**
+Context is useful because you can **provide other, dynamic values from your Components:**

 ```js {8-9,11-12}
 function App() {